Shannon is a social worker, counselor, avid traveler, scuba diver, adventurer, and mom.

 Public Lands: This Land Is Our Land

 Although there is often a day fee or a camping fee on public lands, did you know that you can usually use dispersed camping areas for free?
 This means that you'll stay outside of the traditional campgrounds or in the backcountry.
-Often they will even have fire rings, tables or even lantern poles at different areas where dispersed camping is permitted.
-Even some National Parks allow dispersed camping (although they are more regulated than other public lands).
+Often they will have fire rings, tables or even lantern poles at different areas where dispersed camping is permitted.
+Some National Parks allow dispersed camping (although they are more regulated than other public lands).

 If you submit a search for camping in any area, it will show you pay campsites within the parks and lands that can be reserved in advance.
 You can also purchase a Parks Pass through this page ($80.00 per year for most) that covers unlimited entry and use fees (and discounts on camping, boating, etc) on all public lands that require fees.
 I recommend spending the money if you're planning to trek across America.

 Parking Lots and Rest Stops

 That's right.
 I said Walmart.
 Almost every Walmart will allow you to camp in their parking lot overnight for free.
 Don't expect to pitch a tent in the parking lot, you'll need to either be sleeping in your car or have a van or RV, but with a few exceptions every Walmart parking lot is your free night's sleep.
-(Find a list of the small percentage where it is prohibited here).
+(Find a list of the small percentage of stores where it is prohibited here).
 Although highly considered to be the best, WalMart isn't the only company willing to allow you to grab some zzz's on your road trip in their parking lot.
 Most Travel Centers (Flying J, Love's, etc), Cabela's, Bass Pro Shops, Camping World, Home Depot, Cracker Barrel, Costco, and Kmart also generally allow overnight parking of RVs and boondockers (aka car/van/RV sleepers just parking it for the night who do not need hookups).
 There are some general courtesies to be followed when utilizing these type of accommodations.
 Find information more information about Walmart Etiquette at www.walmartlocator.com.
 You can visit the definitive "boondockers" website for places to camp in your car/van/SUV/RV for free at www.freecampgrounds.com.